robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Do what we can, the rest will come.

 [!INFO]
 **Katia Note** -- Lacks concrete implementation for transparency.
-Author suggests standardization via a supervisory entity like W3C (which example highlights need for independent standardization body), noting OpenAI's potential role was undermined by Microsoft's influence.
+The author suggests standardization via a supervisory entity like W3C (which example highlights the need for an independent standardization body), noting OpenAI's potential role was undermined by Microsoft's influence.
 [/INFO]

 [!INFO]
 **Katia Note** -- SCRUM analogy for societal issues lacks adaptation for non-business contexts (e.g., policy-making delays).
-The vendor liability precedes norms; while the lack of an interim policy frameworks for innovation (OpenAI as W3C) highlights a missed opportunity for industry-wide coordination.
+The vendor liability precedes norms; while the lack of an interim policy framework for innovation (OpenAI as W3C) highlights a missed opportunity for industry-wide coordination.
 [/INFO]

 ...